-In 2006, McLaren Electronics was chosen by the FIA to supply Standard ECUs (electronic control units) to all teams in Formula One.
+In 2006, McLaren Applied Technologies was chosen by the FIA to supply Standard ECUs (electronic control units) to all teams in Formula One.
 The system debuted on all cars at the start of the 2008 season, and has been reliably controlling the complete powertrain ever since.

-The control system is based on the STAR topology, now in its second generation.
-This topology, which was pioneered by McLaren Electronics in 1998, is built around one central ECU which is responsible for the intelligence behind all the functions on the car.
-The ECU currently used as the central ECU in this system is the TAG-310B.
+The control system is based on the STAR topology, now in its third generation.
+This topology, which was pioneered by McLaren Applied Technologies in 1998, is built around one central ECU which is responsible for the intelligence behind all the functions on the car.
+The ECU currently used as the central ECU in this system is the TAG-320.
 This ECU hosts the majority of the I/O, with additional interface units being used to consolidate localised I/O.

 A PBOX2006 (power box) provides regulated power supplies around the car as well as providing the high power ignition and injection drive stages for eight cylinders.

 A Formula One car is equipped with all of the familiar controls such as steering wheel, throttle pedal, brake pedal as well as paddles on the steering wheel to change gears.
 Of all the controls that the driver has at his disposal, only the steering wheel and brake controls are mechanically coupled to the car.
 All other controls feed into the ECU as signals, with the ECU being responsible for controlling actions according to driver inputs.

 The Standard ECU is responsible for controlling many aspects of a Formula One car including: